 Driving customer loyalty with membership programmes

-The best example of this is Amazon Prime, according to Fortune, 63% of Amazon’s customers are Prime members, and in the past 12 months, the total subscriber base has grown by 38%.
-According to Amazon’s own study Amazon Prime subscribers spend £1,000 per year, nearly double the £534 per year the average non-member spends on its site.
+The best example is Amazon Prime; according to Fortune, 63% of Amazon’s customers are Prime members, and in the past 12 months, the total subscriber base has grown by 38%.
+According to Amazon’s own study, Amazon Prime subscribers spend £1,000 per year, nearly double the £534 per year the average non-member spends on its site.

-Another example is Net-a-Porter who, according to WWD, invite their top-spending 2% of customers into its ‘Extremely Important Person’ (EIP) programme.
-The EIP customers account for over 40% of sales and the EIP’s shop roughly 12x more frequently than the average customer.
+Another example is Net-a-Porter which, according to WWD, invites their top-spending 2% of customers into its ‘Extremely Important Person’ (EIP) programme.
+The EIP customers account for over 40% of sales and the EIPs shop roughly 12x more frequently than the average customer.

-Rapha’s core customers get incentives such as free shipping, crash damage replacements and free alterations, which is a strong tool in acquiring more members into a customer loyalty programmes.
+Rapha’s core customers get incentives such as half-price express shipping, crash damage replacements and free alterations, which is a strong tool in acquiring more members into customer loyalty programmes.
 Keeping members engaged after the first transaction or sign-up is often more challenging.

-Different tiers for members is important to create the feeling of exclusivity to the customer, one advantage of a tiered membership is to ‘gamify’ the experience and allow customers to ‘level-up’.
+Different tiers for members are important to create the feeling of exclusivity to the customer; one advantage of a tiered membership is to ‘gamify’ the experience and allow customers to ‘level up’.

-Another thing Rapha do well and is a powerful way of keeping a loyal customer is to convince them to pay for membership, the incentive for members to shop with a different online retailer decreases, as the cost for the same premium services would be very high for just a single transaction.
+Another thing Rapha does well and is a powerful way of keeping loyal customers is to convince them to pay for a membership.
+The incentive for members to shop with a different online retailer decreases, as the cost for the same premium services, would be very high for just a single transaction.

 So what’s this got to do with insurance?

-For Rapha we had watched the impressive roll out of their membership scheme with admiration of a job well done but we thought we could add value.
+For Rapha, we had watched the impressive rollout of their membership scheme with admiration for a job well done, but we thought we could add value.
 We pitched the idea of including insurance in its membership package.
 We promoted the idea of a shift in focus from member acquisition to retention.
 Insurance has been an integral part of membership packages for sports clubs for decades and is a key driver for our own business.

-The problem of arranging insurance across multiple countries is a challenge we duly accepted and it required a great deal of skill and negotiating.
-We were in the privileged position of having our own ‘data warehouse’ and were able to provide comfort to insurers that this was a risk worth taking on.
-Following discussions with an ‘A rated’ insurer, we proposed a group insurance policy to cover Rapha’s membership worldwide for a range of personal accident benefits.
+The problem of arranging insurance across multiple countries is a challenge we duly accepted, requiring a great deal of skill and negotiating.
+We were in the privileged position of having our own ‘data warehouse’ and could assure insurers that this was a risk worth taking on.
+Following discussions with an ‘A-rated’ insurer, we proposed a group insurance policy to cover Rapha’s membership worldwide for a range of personal accident benefits.
 Following close consultations with Rapha, we agreed on a range of covers that best suited their membership, including taxi reimbursement, gadget cover, physio, dental and fracture cover.

-Driving customer experience for the most valued members requires having the same top-level standards across all customer touch points, from front-end to operations to last mile delivery, in store experience and so on.
-Naturally Rapha wanted to make sure that their insurance partner could deliver a product and service that increased the value of its membership programme to its customers.
+Driving customer experience for the most valued members requires having the same top-level standards across all customer touchpoints, from front-end to operations to last-mile delivery, in-store experience and so on.
+Naturally, Rapha wanted to ensure that its insurance partner could deliver a product and service that increased the value of its membership programme to its customers.

-To deliver this high level of service, we enlisted a multi-lingual claims company, and created an online portal to host 6 claims forms in each of the official Rapha languages.
+To deliver this high level of service, we enlisted a multi-lingual claims company.
+We created an online portal to host six claims forms in each official Rapha language.
 All RCC members, irrespective of country or nationality, now receive these benefits worldwide for the duration of their membership.

-Kudos to Rapha for investing in its membership programme and increasing the amount they are spending per customer to really deliver something special.
+Kudos to Rapha for investing in its membership programme and increasing the amount they spend per customer to deliver something special.